Seekatar/ioptions-logger-test/README.md

 There are various ways to create scopes, such as the following:

 - Call `BeginScope` at any time to manually create a scope.
+That is used in [LoggerExtensions.cs](src/Logging/LoggerExtensions.cs)
 - Create a scope from data from headers by using middleware to create a scope for the request.
 Since `BeginScope` returns an `IDisposable`, you have to dispose of it properly.
 The [CorrelationMiddleware.cs](src/Logging/CorrelationMiddleware.cs) sample code shows doing this.
 - Create a scope from values passed in on the path using middleware, but the parsing of the url may be complex.
 A better way to get those values is to use an `IActionFilter` to get the already parsed values and create a scope.
 The [LoggingContextFilter.cs](src/LoggingContextFilter.cs) sample shows doing this.